phile21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Divide and rule - A script that prints the result of POWER divided by DIVIDE, followed by a new line.

 Love is anterior to life, posterior to death, initial of creation, and the exponent of breath - A scrit that hat displays the result of BREATH to the power LOVE

+There are 10 types of people in the world--Those who understand binary and those who don't - A script that converts a number from base 2 to base 10.